thekakkun/kiiin/README.md

 - [frame](frame/):

   Runs on the Kindle.
-A server that displays any image sent to the endpoint.
+Provides an endpoint where you can send images to be displayed on-screen.

 - [photographer](photographer/):